An Empirical Study of Many-Shot In-Context Learning for Machine Translation of Low-Resource Languages: Results

 \subsection{Effect of Scaling Many-Shot Examples}

 \autoref{fig:scaling_chrf} shows the results for different numbers of ICL examples from $k=1,5,..,1000$.
 The results show consistent improvement across all LLMs, especially the proprietary models (\texttt{Gemini 2.5 Flash} and \texttt{GPT-4.1}).
 In the ``eng$\rightarrow$X'' direction, \texttt{Gemini 2.5 Flash} achieves the best overall results across all shot settings, with performance gains ranging from $3.7$ to $35.6$ from 0-shot to 1,000-shot.
 Performance is also moderately higher when comparing a few-shot setting, say 10-shot to a many-shot setting, say 1,000-shot, with gains of $2.0$ to $18.1$.

-This shows that many-shot prompting leads to larger performance improvements, likely benefiting from the long context windows of modern LLMs.
-Tamazight benefited the most from few-shot (1-shot) because of its under-represented script, while Oro benefited the most from many-shot.
+Tamazight benefited the most from few-shot (1-shot) while Oro benefited the most from many-shot; We discuss possible explanations and provide human evaluation in \autoref{app:qualitative}.
 In contrast, the ``X$\rightarrow$eng'' direction shows significantly less improvement than generation into a LRL.
-However, the trend remains consistently positive except for Sudanese Arabic and Mauritian Creole, which may reflect confusion with related dominant languages such as Arabic and French.
+However, the trend remains consistently positive except for Sudanese Ar. and Mauritian Cr., which may reflect confusion with related dominant languages such as Arabic and French.